hongkunyoo/jupyterflow/docs/README.md

     - it has good monitoring system.
 - But there were some drawbacks.
     - I needed to re-build & re-push image everytime I updated my model.
 This was painful.
-    - People who are not familiar with k8s had a hard time using this method.
+    - People who were not familiar with k8s had a hard time using this method.

 `jupyterflow` aims to solve this problem.
+Run your workflow with single command without Kubernetes & container works on JupyterHub.

 ## Getting Started

-To set up `jupyterflow` and start running your first workflow, follow the [Getting Started](get-started.md) guide.
+To set up `jupyterflow` and start running your first workflow, follow the [Getting Started](https://hongkunyoo.github.io/jupyterflow/get-started) guide.

 ## How does it work

-To learn how it works, go to [How it works](how-it-works.md) guide.
+To learn how it works, go to [How it works](https://hongkunyoo.github.io/jupyterflow/how-it-works) guide.

 ## Examples

-For examples how to use, please see [Examples](examples/README.md) page.
+For examples how to use, please see [Examples](https://hongkunyoo.github.io/jupyterflow/examples) page.

 ## Workflow file Configuration

-To find out more configuration, take a look at [Configuration](configuration.md) page.
+To find out more configuration, take a look at [Configuration](https://hongkunyoo.github.io/jupyterflow/configuration) page.